speeters-chem/git_course_parallel_school/README.md

          git push origin master

- - 1.2.5 --CHECK-- if syncronization is completed,  can you see tag in ORIGIN?
+ - 1.2.5 --**CHECK**-- if syncronization is completed,  can you see tag in ORIGIN?

  - 1.2.6 Push the tag to ORIGIN

          git push origin --tags

- - 1.2.7 --CHECK-- if syncronization is really completed
+ - 1.2.7 --**CHECK**-- if syncronization is really completed

  - 1.2.8 Create a remote repo for BACKUP and add it to local repo

          git remote add backup url_backup_repo

- - 1.2.9 --CHECK-- if local repo is linked with ORIGIN and BACKUP
+ - 1.2.9 --**CHECK**-- if local repo is linked with ORIGIN and BACKUP

          git remote -v